exercism/problem-specifications/workflows/README.md

 Example implementation of these workflow files [can be found in `exercism/javascript`][git-javascript].

-## **HELP** this looks like a lot of work
+## **HELP**: this looks like _a lot_ of work :sweat:

 The rest of the document is really to explain what's going on in the workflows.
-If you're in a hurry, and you really want to drop `.travis.yml`, but you can't invest right now in making the PR scripts are optimized, scroll down to **Migrating from Travis**.
+If you're in a hurry, and you really want to drop `.travis.yml`, but you can't invest right now in making the PR scripts are optimized, scroll down to the **~10 minute guide** on **Migrating from Travis**.

 ## Track CI actions